JarvisAPI/Pi-RTOS/README.md

 # Submission instructions
-1. For Task 1 questions, submit your answers in a markdown file named `freertos-workings.md`
+1. For Task 1 questions, submit your answers in a markdown file named `FreeRTOS Workings`
-2. In `changes.md`, record all of the changes that you needed to make to FreeRTOS in order to support EDF and SRP.
+2. In `Changes to FreeRTOS`, record all of the changes that you needed to make to FreeRTOS in order to support EDF and SRP.
 Make sure to include all the files that you altered as well as the functions you changed, and also list the new functions that you added.
-3. Create a markdown document named `design.md`.
+3. Create a Wiki page named `Desgin`.
 In this document, include the all your design choices, including the overrun management mechanism, as well as your EDF and SRP implementation strategies.
-4. Create a document named `quant.md` and include in it the general strategy you used to measure and evaluate the savings in the run-time stack space as a result of implementing stack sharing.
+4. Create a Wiki page titled `Quantitative Analisys of SRP` and include in it the general strategy you used to measure and evaluate the savings in the run-time stack space as a result of implementing stack sharing.
 Also record your findings, and include graphs if necessary.
 5. **Testing**.
-Create a markdown document named `testing.md`.
+Create a Wiki page named `Testing`.
 For every task, include the general testing methodology you used, in addition to all the test cases.
 For each test case, provide an explanation as to the specific functionality/scenario that it tests.
 Also indicate the result of each test case.
 6. **Bugs**.
-Create a file named `bugs.md` and include a list of the current bugs in your implementations.
+Create a Wiki page titled `Bugs` and include a list of the current bugs in your implementations.
 7. **Future improvements**.
-Create a file named `future.md` and include a list of the things you could do to improve your implementations, have you had the time to do them.
+Create a Wiki page titled `Future Work` and include a list of the things you could do to improve your implementations, have you had the time to do them.
 This includes optimizations, decision choices, and basically anything you deemed lower priority `TODO`.